-This was not part of the service and could attract the attention of the real Police.
+It wasn’t part of the service and could attract the attention of the real Police.
 Ted and Bill used their 3rd party insurance company to provide medical aid to Frank and they popped in a bit of extra money as compensation.

-- The crazy poorly executed car parkers,
+- Crazy poorly executed car parkers

 - Do a short cut through private property people